Love Shack: Composition and recording

 The song was the last to be recorded for the Cosmic Thing album and was devised when the band's sessions with producer Don Was finished a day early.
 The band had a 15-minute long piece that was undeveloped and presented it to Was, who suggested integrating another piece they'd been improvising about a "love shack" as the song's chorus.
 Pierson later recalled, "It wasn't even gonna make the album because it wasn't solidified.
 But after we added that chorus, Bingo, here it is; it sounds like a hit.
 But we didn't aim to write hits, we aimed to heal ourselves and channel Ricky [Wilson]'s spirit.
 That was the goal, and I knew his presence was there."
 The section that begins "the love shack is a little old place where..." was initially only in the song once, but both Pierson and Was felt it should repeat, although Schneider disagreed.

 Wilson's line "tin roof rusted" originated from a jam session for the song, where the band were rehearsing along with pre-recorded instrumentation.
 Wilson was yelling the line as the backing tape stopped, which the band found amusing and thought provided a suitable ending.
 Wilson later elaborated, "It was just a vision in my head of my love shack."
 While there has been speculation about the meaning of the line, Pierson has also corroborated that the line is literally referencing a rusted tin roof.
 Wilson mused, "It's amazing what people have come up with in the past about it.
 I kind of like that.
 Let the people participate in the meaning.
 I'm fine with that."

 According to Was, Wilson's performance of the "tin roof rusted" line in the song's first proper recording session had an "exuberance that shocked everybody ... she infused it with so much feeling, it threw everybody."
 After further attempts to re-record it failed to recreate the same "manic energy", Was decided he would keep the take and punch in the remainder of the song.
 During the recording of one take, a lightning storm caused the power to go out in the studio during the breakdown section, which put the session temporarily on hold.
 When the band reconvened, they realized the incomplete take was so good that they would keep it and splice it together with another take.

 Reception

 Commercial

 "Love Shack" became the band's biggest hit song as well as their first million-copy seller.
-It was the band's first song to reach the top 40 on the US Billboard Hot 100, peaking at number three in November 1989.
+It was the band's first song to reach the top 40 on the US Billboard Hot 100, peaking at number three in November 1989, and spending a total of 27 weeks on the chart.
 It also reached number five in Canada, number two in the United Kingdom, and number one in Australia (eight weeks), Ireland (one week) and New Zealand (four weeks), as well as on the Billboard Modern Rock Tracks chart (four weeks).